Showing all 31 results

 Achillea millefolium.
 Perennial.

-Sometimes our penchant for seed saving goes a little too far (maybe), such is the case with Danish Yarrow.
-We saved seed from a bunch of plants growing along the roadside while out exploring the ruins of a 14th century castle about 20km from Aarhus, Denmark, during the first days of our Seed Ambassadors Project trip in 2006.
+Sometimes our penchant for seed saving goes a little too far – such is the case with Danish Yarrow.
+We saved seed from a bunch of plants growing along the roadside while out exploring the ruins of a 14th century castle about 20 km from Aarhus, Denmark, during the first days of our Seed Ambassadors Project trip in 2006.
 A patch of this perennial now grows in the backyard, in deep shade (though it prefers sun), where its feathery grey leaves make a nice ground cover for most of the year.
-Yarrow is also an important herb in biodynamics; its lacey white flowers are used to make prep 502, to stimulate potassium, silica & selenium in the soil.
-Slowly spreading via roots & seeds, grows well even in poor soil.
+Yarrow is also an important herb in biodynamics; its lacy white flowers are used to make prep 502, to stimulate potassium, silica and selenium in the soil.
+Slowly spreading via roots and seeds, grows well even in poor soil.

 Yarrow, Parker’s Gold (Organic)$3.50